 An Australian team led by Michelle Simmons at the University of New South Wales, has made atomic qubits by placing a single phosphorus atom at a known position inside a silicon crystal.

 A current in a loop of superconducting metal can also be in a superposition (between clockwise and anticlockwise), a bit like a little treadmill running forwards and backwards at the same time.
-The Canadian company D-WAVE bases its quantum computing technology on these so called flux qubits.
-Its customers include Lockheed Martin, NASA and Google.

 How do you create the superposition?